SORMAS-Foundation/SORMAS-Project/docs/SERVER_UPDATE.md

 ### Step 4: Install new SORMAS version
 To install the new SORMAS version in the Payara domain, proceed with the [automatic update](SERVER_UPDATE.md#automatic-server-update) or for developers: Deploy SORMAS via the IDE as usual.

+### Alternative for development systems
+For minor updates of the payara version, you will most often be able to keep the existing domain and only replace the payara server.

+1. Download the needed version of [Payara server](https://www.payara.fish/downloads/payara-platform-community-edition/).
+2. Undeploy all sormas modules from the payara domain and stop the domain.
+3. Replace your payara server in ``/opt/payara5`` (default path) with the downloaded one.
+Remove the default domain in ``opt/payara5/glassfish/domains`` as it is not needed.
+4. Replace the application server in your IDE with the new server.
+See [IDE setup guide](DEVELOPMENT_ENVIRONMENT.md#step-5-install-and-configure-your-ide)
+5. If you are facing any problems, restart your IDE and clean all generated files from the sormas domain.